KOREA – Experience Between Tradition and Modernity

 Today we start early in the morning at 0300 am with the morning prayer and the Yebul ceremony taking place in the Haeinsa Temple.
 After breakfast and a temple tour we leave Hapcheon at noon for Gyeongju, the former capital of the Silla Empire.
 We visit the Tumuli Park in the middle of the city centre, where the burial mounds of 23 rulers of the Silla period rise.
 Here we can not only walk between the artificial, green hilltops, but also visit one of the gigantic burial mounds.
 Inside there are over 11,000 burial objects and the king’s crowns.
 Nearby is the Cheomseongdae Observatory, the oldest star observatory in Asia.
 At the end of the day we enjoy an evening walk through the exotic garden landscape along the Anapij pond.
 We will spend the night in a very beautiful, traditional Korean Hanok house in Gyeongju.

 We start the day with two UNESCO World Heritage Sights that will certainly impress us.
 The Bulguksa Temple, which represents the temple architecture of the old Silla Empire in its best form.
-On the temple grounds there are further national treasures like the main staircase with 33 steps, which represent the 33 steps to enlightenment and the famous Seokguram Grotto, in which there is a Buddha statue overlooking the Baltic Sea.
+On the temple grounds there are further national treasures like the main staircase with 33 steps, which represent the 33 steps to enlightenment and the famous Seokguram Grotto, in which there is a Buddha statue overlooking the Sea.
 We will also visit the National Museum of Gyeongju in the afternoon.
-The overnight stay takes place like on day 4 in the Hanok house in Gyeongju.
+Overnight in a tradiotional Hanok house in Gyeongju.

 After a two-hour drive along the east coast we reach the city of Busan.
 We visit Gamcheon Village with its colorful houses and winding streets.
 Afterwards we discover the Yonggunsa Temple, which is only a few meters from the shore.
 The rest of the day is free to explore the city as you wish.
 Overnight stay in Busan.